Nectria Canker: How to Recognize It and Why the Pruning Cut Is the Only Real Solution

 How to Identify It Correctly

-Walk your trees in summer with this specific checklist in mind.
-Look for sunken, elliptical areas of discolored bark, often darker than the surrounding healthy tissue, with a slightly shrunken or cracked surface.
-The branch beyond the canker will show dieback, with leaves that wilt, brown, and stay attached rather than dropping cleanly.
-The defining diagnostic feature is the presence of small, round pustules on the dead bark, ranging in color from pale orange to deep coral red, and sometimes darkening to reddish brown as they mature.
-These pustules are small enough to overlook on a casual inspection but unmistakable once you know what you are looking for.
+Walk your trees in summer with a specific checklist in mind, since the signs are distinct once you know what to look for.
+Look for sunken, elliptical areas of discolored bark, typically darker than the surrounding healthy tissue around them, with a slightly shrunken or visibly cracked surface texture.
+The branch beyond the canker will show real dieback, with leaves that wilt, brown, and stay attached to the stem rather than dropping cleanly the way healthy autumn leaves do.
+The defining diagnostic feature, the one that confirms what you're dealing with, is the presence of small, round pustules on the dead bark itself, ranging in color from pale orange through deep coral red, sometimes darkening further to a reddish brown as they mature over the season.
+These pustules are easy enough to overlook on a quick, casual walk through the yard, but they're unmistakable once you've learned to spot them.

-Slice into the bark at the margin of a canker with a clean knife and look at the tissue beneath.
-Healthy cambium is pale green or cream colored.
-Infected tissue will be brown, discolored, and clearly dead.
-That contrast tells you exactly where the canker ends and the healthy wood begins, which is essential information for making the right pruning cut.
+Slicing into the bark at the margin of a suspected canker with a clean knife tells you more than visual inspection alone.
+Healthy cambium tissue underneath looks pale green or cream colored.
+Infected tissue, by contrast, looks brown, discolored, and clearly dead under the blade.
+That contrast tells you exactly where the canker actually ends and healthy wood begins, which is essential information once you're ready to make the actual pruning cut.

 Why No Spray Will Cure an Established Canker

-This point deserves emphasis because it changes how you respond to the problem.
-Fungicide applications cannot penetrate established canker tissue.
-The fungus is protected inside and beneath the bark, out of reach of any surface treatment.
-Preventive fungicide applications on healthy bark have limited and inconsistent results in research, and they are not a substitute for removing infected wood.
-The only reliable management tool once a canker is established is pruning back to clean, healthy tissue and removing the infected material entirely.
-Everything else is supplementary.
+This point deserves real emphasis, because it changes how a homeowner should respond to the problem once it's identified.
+Fungicide applications simply cannot penetrate established canker tissue.
+The fungus sits protected inside and beneath the bark, entirely out of reach of any surface treatment sprayed onto the outside of the tree.
+Preventive fungicide applications on otherwise healthy bark have shown limited and inconsistent results in research, and they are not a substitute for physically removing infected wood from the tree.
+The only reliable management tool once a canker has established itself is pruning back to clean, healthy tissue and removing the infected material entirely.
+Everything else amounts to supplementary care around the edges of that core action.

 How to Prune Nectria Canker Correctly

-The technique matters as much as the decision to prune, and cutting incorrectly can make the problem worse by creating fresh wounds that invite new infection.
+The technique here matters just as much as the decision to prune in the first place, and cutting incorrectly can genuinely make the problem worse by creating fresh wounds that invite a new round of infection.

-Prune on a dry day whenever circumstances allow.
-Nectria spores spread through water movement, and working during wet weather increases the risk of transferring spores to fresh cut surfaces or to nearby trees.
+Prune on a dry day whenever circumstances allow it.
+Nectria spores spread through water movement specifically, so working during wet weather meaningfully increases the risk of transferring spores onto fresh cut surfaces or carrying them to nearby healthy trees in the process.

-Cut back to clearly healthy wood, which means making your pruning cut well behind the visible edge of the canker, into wood that shows clean, pale tissue when you look at the cut surface.
-Do not try to split the difference by cutting at the visible margin of the infected area.
-The fungus extends beyond what is visible on the bark surface, and a cut that lands in compromised tissue leaves the infection behind.
+Cut back to clearly healthy wood, which means making the pruning cut well behind the visible edge of the canker itself, into wood that shows clean, pale tissue when you look at the cut surface afterward.
+Resist the temptation to split the difference by cutting right at the visible margin of the infected area.
+The fungus extends further into the wood than what's visible from the bark surface alone, and a cut that lands in already compromised tissue simply leaves the infection behind to keep spreading.

-If the canker is on a branch, remove the entire branch back to its origin at the parent stem or trunk, cutting just outside the branch collar without leaving a stub.
-If the canker is on a main scaffold branch close to the trunk, assess whether the infection has reached the trunk itself before committing to the cut, because that changes the prognosis for the tree significantly.
+If the canker sits on a branch, remove the entire branch back to its point of origin at the parent stem or trunk, cutting just outside the branch collar without leaving a stub behind that can't properly heal.
+If the canker has reached a main scaffold branch close to the trunk itself, assess carefully whether the infection has already reached the trunk before committing to that cut, since that single detail changes the prognosis for the whole tree significantly.

-Sterilize your pruning tools between every single cut.
-Use full-strength isopropyl alcohol or a diluted bleach solution and wipe the blade thoroughly before moving to the next branch.
-This step is non-negotiable with Nectria because the fruiting bodies on the dead bark are actively releasing spores, and a contaminated blade carries them directly into your next cut.
+Sterilize your pruning tools between every single cut, without exception.
+Full strength isopropyl alcohol or a diluted bleach solution, wiped thoroughly across the blade before moving to the next branch, is the standard here.
+This step is genuinely non-negotiable with Nectria, because the fruiting bodies on the dead bark are actively releasing spores in real time, and a contaminated blade carries them directly into your very next cut on the same tree or the next one over.

-Remove all pruned material from the site and dispose of it in the trash rather than the compost pile.
-The fungus continues producing spores in cut wood after removal and can spread from compost or brush piles back to susceptible trees nearby.
+Remove all pruned material from the site entirely and dispose of it in the trash rather than adding it to a compost pile.
+The fungus keeps producing spores in cut wood even after removal from the tree, and it can spread from a compost or brush pile right back to susceptible trees nearby if it's left sitting on the property.

 After Pruning: Supporting the Tree Through Recovery

-A tree that has had canker wood removed needs support to compartmentalize the pruning wounds and redirect energy into healthy growth.
-Deep and infrequent watering through summer dry spells is the most important thing you can do in the weeks following pruning.
-Maintain two to three inches of shredded bark mulch over the root zone, keeping it pulled back from the trunk, to moderate soil temperature and hold moisture consistently.
+A tree that's had canker wood removed needs real support afterward to compartmentalize the pruning wounds properly and redirect its energy into healthy new growth.
+Deep, infrequent watering through summer dry spells is the most important thing you can do in the weeks immediately following pruning, since consistent moisture availability supports the tree's own healing response far more than frequent shallow watering would.
+Maintaining two to three inches of shredded bark mulch over the root zone, kept pulled back a few inches from direct contact with the trunk, helps moderate soil temperature and hold moisture consistently through that recovery window.

-Avoid fertilizing heavily with high-nitrogen products immediately after pruning.
-Pushing a flush of soft, lush growth on a stressed tree can backfire and create exactly the kind of vulnerable tissue that Nectria targets.
-Focus on root zone health first, and let the tree recover at its own pace through the rest of the growing season.
+Avoid fertilizing heavily with high nitrogen products right after pruning.
+Pushing a flush of soft, lush new growth on a tree that's already stressed from infection and recent cuts can actually backfire, creating exactly the kind of vulnerable, tender tissue that Nectria targets in the first place.
+The better approach is focusing on root zone health first and letting the tree recover at its own pace through the rest of the growing season rather than trying to rush new growth.

 When the Canker Has Reached the Trunk

-When Nectria canker moves from individual branches onto the main trunk or into the crotch between major scaffold limbs, the situation becomes considerably more serious.
-Trunk cankers that girdle the stem or expand across multiple sides of the trunk can threaten the structural integrity of the entire tree.
-At that point the calculus shifts from management to honest assessment: whether the tree is recoverable, whether it poses a risk to people or structures if it declines further, and whether removal and replacement with a species better suited to the site is the wiser long-term decision.
+When Nectria canker moves from individual branches onto the main trunk itself, or into the crotch between major scaffold limbs, the situation becomes considerably more serious than a typical branch infection.
+Trunk cankers that girdle the stem, wrapping fully or partially around its circumference, or that expand across multiple sides of the trunk, can genuinely threaten the structural integrity of the entire tree, not just the affected limb.
+At that point, the calculus shifts from straightforward management to a more honest, broader assessment.
+Is the tree actually recoverable.
+Does it pose a risk to people or nearby structures if the decline continues.
+And whether removal and replacement with a species better suited to that particular site is, in the long run, the wiser decision for the property.

-These are not easy calls to make from the ground, and they are not calls to make from a general guideline.
-They require eyes on the tree, knowledge of the species, and an understanding of how far the infection has traveled.
+These aren't easy calls to make from the ground, and they're genuinely not calls that should be made from a general guideline like this one.
+They require trained eyes directly on the tree, real knowledge of how that particular species responds to trunk infection, and a clear understanding of exactly how far the infection has already traveled through the wood.

 Expert Pruning works with homeowners throughout Greenland and across the New Hampshire Seacoast and Southern Maine to identify, prune, and manage Nectria canker and other bark diseases on ornamental trees and shrubs.
-If you are seeing coral-colored pustules, sunken bark, or unexplained branch dieback on your maples or dogwoods this summer, do not wait for the problem to move closer to the trunk.
-Early pruning is what keeps a manageable problem from becoming a tree removal.
+If you're seeing coral colored pustules, sunken bark, or unexplained branch dieback on your maples or dogwoods this summer, don't wait for the problem to move closer to the trunk before acting.
+Early pruning is what keeps a manageable problem from turning into a tree removal down the road.

 Contact us to schedule an assessment.